ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 - The control board also shows a copyright of 1978 for the ROMs.

 Based on the article referenced above it is certain that the device was announced in late 1978, but it might not have been really on the market until 1979.

+The price announced was $749, which translates into $3,580 in 2023.
+In other words this would be the price of a fairly high-end personal computer today, like a top of the line 16-inch Apple MacBook Pro.

 ## Documentation